Vapham2/azure-cloud-course-itmt1378/module1-azure-vm/README.md

 # Module 1: Azure Virtual Machines

-## What is a Virtual Machine?
+## Overview
-A Virtual Machine (VM) is a software-based computer running in the cloud.
+An Azure Virtual Machine is a cloud-based computer that runs an operating system and applications.
+It follows the Infrastructure as a Service (IaaS) model.

 ## Key Concepts
-- IaaS (Infrastructure as a Service)
-- OS images (Windows Server, Linux)
-- Resource groups
+- Resource Groups
 - Regions
+- VM Size (CPU, RAM)
+- OS Images (Windows Server)
+- Remote Desktop (RDP - Port 3389)

+## Step-by-Step Lab

-## Steps to Create a VM
+### Task: Create a Windows VM
 1. Go to Azure Portal
 2. Search "Virtual Machines"
-3. Click Create
+3. Click Create → Azure VM
 4. Configure:
-   - Name
-   - Region
+   - Name: myVM
-   - Image
+   - Region: East US
-   - Size
+   - Image: Windows Server
-5. Open port 3389 (RDP)
+5. Enable port 3389
+6. Click Review + Create

-## Connect to VM
+### Connect to VM
 - Download RDP file
-- Login using admin credentials
+- Login with username/password

+## Real-World Use Case
+Companies use VMs to host websites, run applications, and manage databases without buying physical servers.

+## Practice Questions
+1. What is IaaS?
+2. Why is port 3389 required?
+3. What is a resource group?